MahwishZa/thesis_research/README.md

 **Research objectives:**

-1. To implement and validate the proposed RAG system using predefined evaluation metrics for retrieval and generation performance.
+1. To implement and validate the proposed system using predefined evaluation metrics for retrieval and generation performance.
-2. To determine the extent to which the proposed RAG system improves retrieval and generation performance compared with the baseline model.
+2. To determine the extent to which the proposed system improves retrieval and generation performance compared with the baseline model.

 Both objectives are addressed by direct comparison, ablation, and a